Eric Byler: Personal life

 Byler identifies as hapa biracial, born to a Chinese American mother and a white American father.
 He grew up in Virginia, Hawaii (where he attended Moanalua High School), and California.
 He graduated from Wesleyan University in 1994, majoring in film.
-He currently lives in Australia.
+He recently returned to the United States from Australia.

 Filmmaker

 Byler's senior thesis film, Kenji's Faith, premiered at the Sundance Film Festival in 1995, went on to win six film festival awards, and was a regional finalist in the Student Academy Awards.

 His first feature film, Charlotte Sometimes was nominated for two Independent Spirit Awards in 2003, including the John Cassavetes Award for Best Feature under $500,000, and a Best Supporting Actress award for Jacqueline Kim.
 The film was called "fascinating and illuminating" by film critic Roger Ebert, and won the Audience Award at South by Southwest Film Festival (SXSW), the Special Jury Award at the Florida Film Festival, and the Best Dramatic Feature at the San Diego Asian Film Festival.
 The film was distributed theatrically by Visionbox Media and Small Planet Pictures before being released on DVD.

 Byler's second feature was the Charlotte Sometimes quasi-sequel, TRE which won the Special Jury Award at the 2007 San Francisco International Asian American Film Festival.
 TRE was distributed in theaters and on DVD (May 6, 2008) by Cinema Libre Studio.

 His third feature, Americanese, was an adaptation of Shawn Wong's seminal Asian American novel, "American Knees."
 It won the Audience Award for Best Narrative Feature at SXSW, in addition to a Special Jury Prize for Outstanding Ensemble Cast, which includes Chris Tashima, Allison Sie, Joan Chen and Kelly Hu.
 It was acquired by IFC First Take.

 He also directed the PBS / ITVS Television pilot, My Life Disoriented which starred Karin Anna Cheung.

 His fourth feature film, 9500 Liberty (co-directed with Annabel Park), was a documentary about immigration and politics.
 "9500 Liberty" won the Breakthrough Filmmaker Award at the 2010 Phoenix Film Festival, the Jury Award for Best Documentary at the 2009 Charlotte Film Festival, and the Audience Award for Best Documentary at the 2009 St. Louis International Film Festival.

-Byler and Park are currently in post-production on a second documentary feature film Story of America: Journey Into the Divide about voting rights, politics, and race relations.

-Byler is a member of the Directors Guild of America and the Writers Guild of America.